aadilmallick/my-notes-docusaurus/docs/AWS/AWS-local-testing.md

 ## Advanced LocalStack

-### Localstack Cloud pods
+### Localstack Cloud pods and snapshots

 LocalStack Cloud pods allow you to save your LocalStack state and storage and share it on the cloud so other teammates can use the exact same configuration and storage and provisioned resources.

-Use the `lstk snapshot` CLI to manage cloud pods, also called emulator snapshots.

  A snapshot captures the running emulator’s state, either as a local file on disk, as a Cloud Pod on the LocalStack platform, or in your own S3 bucket.

+Snapshots come in two types:

+- **snapshot**: locally stored on your device
+- **cloud pod**: stored on the localstack managed cloud or in your own S3 bucket, able to be remotely accessed with use cases in CI/CD or collaboration.

+Use the `lstk snapshot` CLI to manage cloud pods and emulator snapshots.

  The `lstk snapshot` command groups five subcommands — `save`, `load`, `list`, `remove`, and `show`.